 Click on your username and select Security Credentials.
 Now click on Access Keys and create a new Access Key.
 Display the key by pressing Show Access and you can download this key file for future use, but for now let's just keep it open.

 To configure Akeeba Backup to now use S3 as the storage location for the backups, we must first select Configuration.

 If you scroll down until you reach the processing engine, here you can see several options and the one we want is Amazon S3.
 Once selected click on Configure.

 We now need to enter our Access Key which we created earlier and the Secret Key that goes with it.

 Finally we need to enter the Bucket name and the Amazon S3 region.

-Once the backup has completed, we can go to the Manage Backups page and we can see here is the backup we just took.
-It's Status is REMOTE meaning the files are stored on a remote service and if we click on this link here we have the option to fetch the files back to the server or to download them to our own Desktop.
+To test, let's take a new backup.
+Once the backup has completed we can go to the Manage Backups page and we can see it's Status is REMOTE, and if we click on this link here we have the option to fetch the files back to the server or to download them to our own Desktop.